apache/skywalking-cli/README.md

 | `--start` | See [Common options](#common-options) | See [Common options](#common-options) |
 | `--end` | See [Common options](#common-options) | See [Common options](#common-options) |

-### `metrics` second-level command
+### `linear-metrics` second-level command
-`metrics` second-level command is an entrance for all operations related to metrics, and it also has some options.
+`linear-metrics` second-level command is an entrance for all operations related to linear metrics, and it also has some options.

 | option | description | default |